 The Panel Administrator will arrange for the applicants to be sent oral notification of the decision within 2 working days and written notice of the decision, signed by the Agency Decision Maker (Adoption), within 5 working days of the decision.
 See Appendix A: Standard Decision Letter – Not Suitable to Adopt.

-Where the decision is to approve the prospective adopter, they should be provided with information which explains the role of the Adoption Register and include the Register website address (www.adoptionregister.org.uk), see Adoption Register website.
+Where the decision is to approve the prospective adopter, they should be provided with information which explains the process of matching and the role of the Regional Adoption Agency (One Adoption West Yorkshire Procedures).